 How much critical illness cover should you get?

-The amount of critical illness cover you need ultimately depends on your own personal circumstances.
+The amount of critical illness cover you need ultimately depends on your own personal circumstances including what financial protections your employer may offer.
 Some people will be limited by how much cover they can afford, some will want to cover their outstanding debts, such as their mortgage and any outstanding loans and some people are happy to cover their annual wage.

 Often, the best way to understand how much cover you need is to speak to an independent critical illness specialist as they are able to help you understand the perfect amount of cover for your own unique situation.
-Also, an independent specialist is able to provide quotes for every critical illness provider, meaning not only can they find the cheapest quote but they can also recommend the most comprehensive policy.
-We explain in the next section how to guarantee to get the cheapest and best critical illness insurance policy, including how to get £50 cashback.
+Also, an independent specialist is able to provide monthly premium quotes for every critical illness provider, meaning not only can they find the cheapest quote but they can also recommend the most comprehensive policy.
+We explain in the next section how to guarantee to get the cheapest and best critical illness insurance policy, including how to get up to £100 cashback.

-How to get the best and cheapest critical illness quotes (and get £50 cashback)
+How to get the best and cheapest critical illness quotes (and get up to £100 cashback)

-We have partnered with the UK's biggest independent life and critical illness insurance specialists, simply click the link to speak to an expert for a quote, with no obligation to take things further.
-If you decide to take out a policy, you will qualify for £50 cashback.
+We have partnered with the UK's biggest independent life and critical illness insurance specialists*, simply click the link to speak to an expert for a quote, with no obligation to take things further.
+If you decide to take out a policy, you will qualify for up to £100 cashback.